mayasaffron/Kaur-Health/testing.md

 - Confirm that all orders after it in the list are closed accordions, but that can be opened with a click.
 - Confirm that all data in the orders on the account page is accurate.

-9. Log Out Page
+4. Log Out Page
 - Add a new product to the users cart.
 Click the "log out" link in the navigation bar.
 Confirm that the user is logged out and their cart has been cleared.
 - Click the "Log in again" link on this page, confirm that the user is taken back to the login page.
-- Confirm that the footer stays stuck to the bottom of the screen even when there is not enough content on the page to push it down. -->
+- Confirm that the footer stays stuck to the bottom of the screen even when there is not enough content on the page to push it down.

 ### Testing undertaken on tablet and phone devices
 All steps below were tested in the Chrome Developer Tools device simulators on all options and orientations.

-Elements on every page
+#### Elements on every page
-Navbar
+1. Navbar

-Open the website on mobile, confirm that the navbar is collapsed into a burger icon click the burger icon, confirm that the navbar list appears are expected.
+- Open the website on mobile, confirm that the navbar is collapsed into a burger icon
+- click the burger icon, confirm that the navbar list appears are expected.
-Click the "Shop" dropdown menu, confirm that the shop sections are displayed.
+- Click the "Products and services" dropdown menu, confirm that the products are displayed.
-Add something to the cart, confirm that the user shopping cart icon counter appears and displays correctly.
+- Add something to the cart, confirm that the user shopping cart icon counter appears and displays correctly.

-Footer
+2. Footer

-Scroll to the bottom of the page, confirm that the footer contents is displayed as expected with the bootstrap grid.
+- Scroll to the bottom of the page, confirm that the footer contents is displayed as expected with the bootstrap grid.
-No content squashed or squeezed or disproportionate in size.
+- No content squashed or squeezed or disproportionate in size.
-Confirm that all links and buttons in footer are easy to click with a finger on the smallest screen sizes.
+- Confirm that all links and buttons in footer are easy to click with a finger on the smallest screen sizes.

-Shop pages
+#### Products and services pages

-Confirm that the product list is displayed one on top of each other on mobile, and 3 to a row on tablet.
+- Confirm that the products are displayed one on top of each other on mobile, and 2 to a row on tablet.
-Confirm that all clicks and swipes operate as expected on touch screen.
+- Confirm that all clicks operate as expected on touch screen.

-Checkout pages
+#### Checkout pages

-Confirm that the order summary is displayed as a closed accordion, and can be opened with a click.
+- Confirm that the order summary is displayed as a closed accordion, and can be opened with a click.
-Check that the display of elements matches the expected layout for mobile and tablet devices.
+- Check that the display of elements matches the expected layout for mobile and tablet devices.

-All pages
+#### All pages

-Navigate to all pages on the site, check that the layout is as expected for the screen size.
+- Navigate to all pages on the site, check that the layout is as expected for the screen size.
-Check that all buttons, menus, forms and other elements are the correct proportions and easily clickable with a finger.
+- Check that all buttons, menus, forms and other elements are the correct proportions and easily clickable with a finger.